kormax/apple-enhanced-contactless-polling/README.md

 - If terminal subtype has some special encoding rules;
 - What the unknown configuration byte bits are responsible for (pairing or other flags?).

-If you have any findings or thoughts on this manner, feel free to discuss them in issues section.
+If you have any findings or thoughts on this matter, feel free to discuss them in issues section.

 ## Collecting information